andresgomezfrr/normalizer/docs/_posts/2017-02-14-filter-functions.md

 order: 4
 ---

 The filter functions are used to filter out messages from the stream.

 All the filters has a common property that is called `__MATCH`.
-The `__MATCH` property allow us filter out the messages that do match with the filter or the messages that don't do match with the filter.
+The `__MATCH` property allows us to filter out the messages that either matches the filter or does not.
  * `__MATCH: true` The filter filters out the messages that satisfy the filter.
  * `__MATCH: false` The filter filters out the messages that don't satisfy the filter.

 ### FieldFilter

-The FieldFilter is a filter that allow us filter if a concrete dimension contains a concrete value match.
+The FieldFilter is a filter that allows us to filter if a specific dimension contains a specific value match.

 ```json
 {